intercom/intercom-android/README.md

 Before version 1.1.0 of our Android SDK was released we included Google’s GCM library with our base library in a single bundle called *intercom-sdk*.
 From version 1.1.0 onward we separated the GCM (*intercom-sdk-gcm*) and base (*intercom-sdk-base*) libraries so that anyone who didn’t need GCM wasn't forced to include it as a dependency.
 The *intercom-sdk* package reference is still valid for anyone who would like to continue using it.

-## Dependency tree
+## Dependency graph

-Here is our complete dependency tree:
+Here is our complete dependency graph:
 ```
 +--- project :intercom-sdk-base
 |    +--- com.android.support:design:24.1.0